 Before you receive care at Cooper University Health Care, you should understand the cost of your care, how much of your health care costs will be covered by your insurance, and how much of your costs will be your out-of-pocket responsibility.

-Cooper University Health Care will submit hospital and physician bills to your insurance company for payment.
-According to the terms of your insurance policy, you may be responsible for portions of your bill such as co-payments, co-insurance, and deductibles.
+When you receive care at Cooper University Health Care as a patient with insurance, Cooper will submit separate bills for hospital fees (facility charges) and provider fees (fees for services provided by your doctor or other health care professional) to your insurance company for payment.
+According to the terms of your insurance policy, you may be responsible for portions of your bill such as co-payments, co-insurance, and deductibles (see below).

-Until the bill is paid in full, regular statements will be mailed to you advising you of the status of your account.
-Should the insurance company deny payment on all or any portion of your hospital bill, arrangement for payment may be made with the Patient Accounting Department.
-Payments may be made in the form of cash, check, Visa, MasterCard and American Express.
+After you receive health care services at Cooper, you will receive regular statements via the mail advising you of the status of your account until your bill is paid in full.
+Should your insurance company deny payment on all or any portion of your hospital bill, you will be responsible for payment.
+You can make arrangements for payment with the Patient Accounting Department.
+Payments may be made in the form of cash, check, Visa, MasterCard, and American Express.

 Financial Customer Service